mark-me/home-server-jn/README.md

 # Home Server

-This repository provides a ready-to-go collection of Docker Compose configurations for running a variety of open-source services on your own hardware.
-Whether you're looking to stream media, manage files, aggregate RSS feeds, or integrate with Tailscale, this repo has you covered.
-With easy-to-follow setup instructions and best practices for sharing resources between containers, you'll have your self-hosted server up and running in no time.
+Welcome to your DIY home server hub!
+This repository offers a set of Docker Compose configurations for easily deploying and managing a variety of open-source services like Immich, Jellyfin, Navidrome, FileBrowser, FreshRSS, and more.
+Whether you’re setting up media streaming, file management, or infrastructure services like Tailscale, this setup helps you quickly spin up your server on your own hardware.

+Key Features:

+* Ready-to-go setups for popular services.
+* Fixed Docker image tags for stable rollbacks in case of issues.
+* Customizable volume locations and user credentials – make sure to adjust these to fit your environment.
+* Best practices for sharing resources between containers.

-Get started by following the installation guide, and enjoy the flexibility of a fully customizable, self-hosted environment!
+Start by following the installation steps to get up and running quickly.
+Enjoy the flexibility and control of your self-hosted environment.

 ## Playbook for new system install